yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

 }
 ```

-This code connects to the database, and write the result in the foreach loop.
+This code connects to the database, and writes the result in the foreach loop.
 DB settings are previously set by environment variables in MySQL's section in `docker-compose.yml`.
-Host name `db` is a section name of the MySQL container.
+Hostname `db` is a section name of the MySQL container.
 This name is resolved by docker's internal DNS.

 Access to `http://localhost:8080` and check it fetches a list of databases from the MySQL server.

 ### Create a Dockerfile to preserve the changes

 As explained before, a container loses all changes when removed.
-`Dockerfile` is a way to preserve opetations to a base image so let's make this file.
+`Dockerfile` is a way to preserve operations to a base image so let's make this file.
 Create a `php/` directory and a `Dockerfile` in this directory:

 ```dockerfile